linode/docs/docs/guides/web-servers/lamp/how-to-install-a-lamp-stack-on-centos-8/index.md

 modified_by:
     name: Linode
 published: 2015-12-01
-title: How to Install a LAMP Stack on CentOS 8
+title: Installing a LAMP Stack on CentOS 8
-h1_title: Installing a LAMP Stack on CentOS 8
+title_meta: How to Install a LAMP Stack on CentOS 8
 image: how-to-install-a-lamp-stack-on-centos-8.png
 external_resources:
  - '[CentOS Linux Home Page](http://www.centos.org/)'